- Home

 The nervous system plays a central role in our physical response to stress by generating what’s known as our fight or flight response.

-This is because when the body produces too much of the stress hormone cortisol, it can interfere with communication between neurons – potentially affecting memory and reflexes.
+This is because, when the body produces too much of the stress hormone, cortisol, it can interfere with communication between neurons – potentially affecting memory and reflexes.

 This study found that chronic stress led to the degradation of the brain cells that regulate neural communication (astrocytes).
 This is because, when under stress, astrocytes shrink away from synapses (the structures that allow information to pass from cell to cell via neurotransmitters), which disrupts communication between nerve cells.

-For this reason, taking steps to manage stress levels is important for keeping your nervous system healthy.
+For this reason, taking steps to manage stress is important for keeping your nervous system healthy.
 You’ll find plenty of tips, including breathing exercises for stress relief and simple stress-relieving activities, in the healthy mind section of our website.

 10. Quit smoking